 But the queen of the paddies is Silvana, who comes off as feminine but very, very much an Italian’s idea of a dream girl, full-figured and possessed of legs like torpedoes.
 Silvana’s Silvana is nobody’s fool, seeing through Francesca in a minute, and keeping the lusty Marco at bay.
 She’s attracted to the shifty Walter even as she sees what a heel he is.
 To be crude, making out isn’t the same as putting out, and this Silvana keeps her dignity intact, up to a point.

 Mangano distinguished herself from contemporary beauties turned actresses Lucia Bosé, Eleanora Rossi Drago, Gianna Maria Canale and Gina Lollobrigida.
 Besides making grown men weak at the knees, she had a special talent for dance.
 De Santis arranges to give Mangano at least three showcase scenes, solo dances to entertain her fellow workers.
 She’s so good that the scenes work 100%.
 Mangano does American dance moves and mambo-like steps in a style all her own.
 She’s sexy but too classy to be a cabaret dancer, even as she caresses herself and tosses her body every which way.
-Probably considered way too heavy for modern taste, she’s nevertheless an entirely graceful knockout, completely in charge of her image and appeal.
+Probably considered way too heavy for modern taste, she’s nevertheless an entirely graceful knockout, in control of her image and appeal.
 They talk about women empowered through sex; Silvana Mangano is the real deal.

 One more thing — when foreign art imports became more prominent later in the 1950s, they were always described a ‘earthy,’ when the writers probably meant ‘dirty’ — postwar European art films showed peasant life as it was, without Hollywood designers and makeup artists.
 Women had tousled hair and shiny faces, and everybody perspired.
 The women of Bitter Rice are pretty and plain but they have all the glamor of a barracks.
 Silvana is of course a knockout, with her hair never really unattractive, but she clearly doesn’t use Arpege perfume or wear a Maidenform bra.
 I’m not sure she wears a bra at all.
 When released in New York in 1950, with a campaign stressing the sex angle, I can imagine a packed arthouse audience audibly gasping when Silvana raises her arms in her dance, revealing… unshaved armpits.
 Vulgar — or natural?